vttale/serve-stale/README.md

    language, but does convey the natural language connotation that data becomes unusable past TTL expiry.

-   Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (in three different resolver implementations), BIND, Knot, OpenDNS, and Unbound.
-Apple can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
-The collective operational experience is that it provides significant benefit with minimal downside.

 4. Standards Action

    The definition of TTL in [RFC1035] Sections 3.2.1 and 4.1.3 is